ExtendRealityLtd/VRTK/README.md

   * ControllerIndex - The index of the controller that was used
   * TouchpadAxis - A Vector2 of the position the touchpad is touched at

+There are also common action aliases that are emitted when controller buttons are pressed.
+These action aliases can be mapped to a preferred controller button.
+The aliases are:

+  * Toggle Pointer - Common action of turning a laser pointer on/off
+  * Toggle Interact - Common action of grabbing or using game objects
+  * Toggle Menu - Common action of bringing up an in-game menu

+Each of the above aliases can have the preferred controller button mapped to their usage by selecting it from the drop down on the script parameters window.

+When the set button is pressed it will emit the actual button event as well as an additional event that the alias is "On".
+When the set button is released it will emit the actual button event as well as an additional event that the alias button is "Off".

+Listening for these alias events rather than the actual button events means it's easier to customise the controller buttons to the actions they should perform.

 An example of the `SteamVR_ControllerEvents` script can be viewed in the scene `Examples/002_Controller_Events` and code examples of how the events are utilised and listened to can be viewed in the